Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 * Components such as the API Portal can utilize shared disk allocations.
 * Databases that are frequently reading and writing will require dedicated disk allocations.

 The options from cloud providers in this area are considerable and are not listed here.
-However, generally they can be categorized in 2 ways that are similar to sizing a physical disk:
+However, generally they can be categorized in two ways that are similar to sizing a physical disk:

 * *General purpose*: As described, for general purpose computing operations.
 * *Solid state drives*: For frequent read/write operations.

-These 2 types then sub-divide into a multitude of options based on reserved capacity, "burst" and so on.
+These two types then sub-divide into a multitude of options based on reserved capacity, "burst," and so on.
 Refer to the cloud provider documentation for details.

 #### Scaling